jericson/jericson.github.io/_posts/2023-12-08-why_discourse.md

 community and most people won't notice it's missing.

 Discourse isn't perfect, of course.
 Vanilla did a better job organizing hundreds of categories, for instance.
-But unlike what I experienced using Vanilla, the company that develops Discourse continues to improve the product.
-I have every reason to believe that will continue since [the company uses Discourse themselves](https://blog.discourse.org/2018/03/how-does-team-discourse-use-discourse/).
+Unlike what I experienced using Vanilla, the company that develops Discourse continuously improves the product.
+I have every reason to believe the software will keep getting better since [the company uses Discourse themselves](https://blog.discourse.org/2018/03/how-does-team-discourse-use-discourse/).
 To steal [a line from Warren Buffet](https://www.berkshirehathaway.com/letters/1983.html#:~:text=We%20eat%20our%20own%20cooking.),